Akshat17102001/hq-docs-lite/outstatic/content/docs/how-to-create-your-candidate-pool.md

 ---
-title: 'How to create your candidate pool?'
+title: 'Blend Search - How to Build Your Initial Candidate Pool'
 status: 'draft'
 author:
   name: ''